KeeratKG/personal-website-academic/content/project/gym-drug-vaccine/index.md

 ---
 title: gym-drug-vaccine
-summary: Policy Optimisation for the drug/vaccine disribution problem using Reinforcement Learning.
+summary: Created an OpenAI gym environment for Policy Optimisation in the drug/vaccine disribution problem using Reinforcement Learning.
 Codebase for VacSIM.
 tags:
 - CSE
 date: "2020-09-15T00:00:00Z"